-- Reference letter requests (letter-writer information added to our grants management system)
+- Reference letter requests (letter-writer information added to the LLS Research Portal)

+- ORCiD

+- Corresponding author publications

 - Program information

 - Collaborator information

 The reference letter information can be added as soon as the application moves to the Letter of Intent Phase (after eligibility is approved).
 It is recommended to complete the reference letters information before starting the Program Information components, so that the writers get their submission instructions early (more details are found in the next section).
 Completion of the reference letters section and all other components must happen prior to final submission of the Letter of Intent.